SAP/code-pal-for-abap/docs/checks/maximum-nesting-depth.md

 ## Nesting Depth Check

-### What is the Intent of the Check?
+### What is the intent of the check?

-This check counts the nesting-depth level of a method, function-module, form-routine or module.
-A high value of nesting depth is an indicator that the source code might be difficult to read (no readability).
-Furthermore, maintaining and extending the code is also more difficult.
-In addition, the risk of introducing bugs is increased with a high nesting depth value.
+This check computes the maximal nesting depth of structures within a modularization unit.
+A high nesting depth is an indicator that the source code might be difficult to read and understand, making maintaining and extending the code also more difficult.

 ### How does the check work?

-The check verifies if the number of nested code blocks within a method, function module, form routine or module has reached/exceeded a defined threshold (configurable).
+The nesting depth of structures at a point is defined by the number of currently open structures (like `LOOP...ENDLOOP`, `IF...ENDIF`) at that point.
+In well-formatted code this usually corresponds to the level of indentation.

-REMARK: The `TEST-SEAM` statement does not count to the level of nesting depth (it is ignored).
+The check reports a finding when the maximum over all nesting depths inside a modularization unit exceeds the configured threshold.

 ### How to solve the issue?